How to Plan Ahead for Natural Disasters

 In some parts of the country, extreme heat and cold are also considered dangerous weather conditions.
 Start by identifying potential emergency weather situations in your vicinity and come together as a family to create a response plan that everybody finds comfortable.

 Advanced planning is key to your disaster preparedness.
-Store an emergency kit that includes bottled water, ready-to-eat foods you can prepare with or without electricity, toiletries, a first aid kit, and food for pets if you have them.
+Store an emergency kit that includes water, ready-to-eat foods you can prepare with or without electricity, toiletries, a first aid kit, and food for pets if you have them.

 Financial preparedness is also something to consider, especially if banking systems close due to a disaster.